 It explained that a measure cannot survive single subject scrutiny where its different subjects are simply "related when considered at a high level of generality."
 Id. ¶ 19.
 It concluded that grocery store wine sales and alcohol delivery presented such a problem.
 The Court noted that expanding alcohol access in grocery stores "has been a topic of legislative and public debate for decades," and that "public debate remains unsettled."
 Id. ¶ 21.
 Alcohol delivery also "presents a similarly unsettled policy choice."
 Id. ¶ 22.
 Given the unsettled nature of these questions, the Board found the logrolling dilemma was present because "some voters might well support home delivery of alcohol while preferring to keep wine out of grocery stores, and others might feel precisely the opposite."
 Id. ¶ 23.
-That the policy choices both implicated the retail sale of alcohol (or alcohol generally) was not enough to establish the requisite connection under the constitutional single subject standard.
+That the policy choices both implicated the retail sale of alcohol (or alcohol)

+generally) was not enough to establish the requisite connection under the constitutional single subject standard.
 See id. ¶¶ 23-24.

 The same problem is present here.
-Many voters have no interest in commercial property taxes-or in fact may oppose a commercial property tax reduction-but they have a substantial interest in the property tax that applies to their home given the recent historic increases they have faced.
-Initiative #296 asks voters to accept lower property taxes on some categories of property, like commercial and industrial, in exchange for some relief in their residential property tax burden.
-Alternatively, commercial property owners may well believe that residential property rates are too low but accept a further reduction in those rates because of their desire to reduce commercial property rates.
+Many voters have no interest in commercial property taxes or in fact may oppose a commercial property tax reduction-but they have a substantial interest in the property tax that applies to their home given the recent historic increases they have faced.
+Initiative #298 asks voters to accept lower property taxes on some categories of property, like commercial and industrial, in exchange for some relief in their residential property tax burden.
+Alternatively, commercial property owners may well believe that residential property rates are too low or that a valuation reduction is unwarranted but accept those adjustments for residential property because of their desire to reduce commercial property rates.